 Audio capacitors with low SNR and ROG SupremeFX 8-Channel High Definition Audio CODEC help to give an enhanced sound experience overall.

 On the upper front corner are the power and reset buttons which will go at the top of the case you'll fit this board into.

 Apart from this, there are eight 4-pin Fan headers, two RGB headers, as well as two Addressable LED headers.
 For RGB, there's Asus AURA which lets you customize all the different portions of RGB lighting here in this board.

 While gaming, we didn't notice any frame-rate drops.
-In fact, Maximus' performance was only bettered by MSI' MEG (a high-end board).
+In fact, Maximus' performance was only bettered by MSI's MEG (a high-end board).

-Also we, and many other reviewers, find this mobo particularly good for overclocking, which is why this is the best motherboard for i7-9700K processors at the moment.
+Also we, and many other reviewers, find this mobo particularly useful for overclocking, which is why this is the best motherboard for i7-9700K processors at the moment.

 Yet, it's a bit pricey as compared to other competitors which may hold some users back.

 Aorus Pro is in middle-tier of the Z390 motherboards Gigabyte has released since October last year.
 It means that while this motherboard isn't supposed to do any chart-topping performance, it should get the job for most of the average users.

 Its overall design resembles with the other motherboards from the Aorus line-up, apart from some slight changes.

 At the top left corner, you'll find the 8-pin and 4-pin power connectors while the top right corner has an addressable LED header along with a typical LED header.